briansune/FPGA-LCD-MIPI-or-DPI/README.md

 5) 🔜 Altera - Cyclone V

-6) ✅ Anlogic - EG4 series (Currently tested on EAGLE 4 EG4X20BG256)
+6) ✅ Anlogic - EG4 series (Currently tested on EAGLE 4 EG4X20BG256) <- SS

-7) ✅ Anlogic - DR1 series (Currently tested on Dragon 1 DR1V90MEG484)
+7) ✅ Anlogic - DR1 series (Currently tested on Dragon 1 DR1V90MEG484) <- SS

+* Remarks due to the vendor and board company support is utlraly bad on Anlogic.

+* Remarks: Anlogic devices are no longer being use nor support in any designs.

+* Remarks: Simple as FIFO MACROs could be wrong and not even simulated!

 #### FPGA Support Details